WilliamTuominiemi/canvas-react-tools/README.md

 #### setSize

-`Canvas.setBackground(canvasRef.current, 0.8, 0.5)` where the first parameter after the canvas reference is the width and the second is height.
+`Canvas.setBackground(canvasRef.current, width, height)` where the first parameter after the canvas reference is the width and the second is height.
 The parameters are given as a decimal of the whole screen width.

 #### setBackground

-`Canvas.setBackground(canvasRef.current, 'red')` where "red" can be altered to choose a color
+`Canvas.setBackground(canvasRef.current, color)` where color can be altered to choose a color

 #### drawShape